-The following transcript is an attenuated Q&A from my recent nine-page interview with Thom Chambers in the premier issue of Micropublisher magazine.
+The following transcript is an attenuated Q&A from my recent interview with Thom Chambers in the premier issue of Micropublisher magazine.

 JFM: I’ve gotten this question a lot, especially during our tour.
 It fascinates me that so many people are interested in this.
 I guess I never thought about how much money my favorite authors make.
-I never thought, “I wonder how much money David Foster Wallace earns per annum,” or “How do Denis Johnson and Don DeLillo pay their utility bills?”
+Like, “I wonder how much money David Foster Wallace earns per annum,” or “How does Gretel Ehrlich pay her utility bill?”

 But I have no problem discussing it.
-I’m fairly open about the answer, though: when I left my old career I was already a multi-millionaire, and I have enough money to live off of the rest of my life.
+I’m fairly open about the answer: when I left my old career I was already a multi-millionaire, and I have enough money to live off of the rest of my life.

-OK, I’m joking, obviously.
+OK, I’m joking.
+Obviously.

 I didn’t just jump up and quit my job one day.
-I changed my spending habits over two years, sold my house, paid off my car, sold stuff I didn’t need, got rid of nearly all my bills (TV, Internet, etc.), moved into a small apartment, and then focused on leaving my job and living a more meaningful life.
+I changed my spending habits over two years, sold my house, paid off my car, sold stuff I didn’t need, got rid of nearly all my bills (TV, Internet, satellite radio, etc.), moved into a small apartment, and then focused on leaving my job and living a more meaningful life.

-I love writing, I love adding value to other people’s lives, the money is secondary.
+I love writing, I love adding value to other people’s lives—the money is secondary.